ALEHACKsp/External-Cheat-Framework/README.md

-# External Cheat Template
+# Jimmy's External Cheat Framework

-An External Cheat Template written entirely in C++.
+An External Cheat Framework written primarily in C++, with additions of C.

 Uses all User-mode calls (ReadProcessMemory, WriteProcessMemory)